yoshita-dev/SKILLLAB__PROR_2026_ChaosProtocol/README.md

 Describe the final version of your project.

 **Response:**
+The final version of **Defuse or Die** is a compact, cardboard-built bomb defusal game that feels like a real, hands-on challenge rather than just a tech demo.
+Inside the box, everything is powered by a Raspberry Pi Pico, while the top surface has different interactive modules like wires to cut, buttons to press, touch sensors, and even a gas sensor.
+There’s a small LCD screen showing the countdown and number of mistakes, and as time runs out, the buzzer gets faster and the LEDs react, creating a sense of urgency that keeps everyone on edge.

+What really makes it special is the experience.
+One person is physically interacting with the device, while the others guide them using instructions, which leads to a lot of fast-paced communication and chaos—in a fun way.
+Every round feels different because the challenges are slightly randomized, so it never gets boring.
+It’s simple in terms of materials, but the combination of physical interaction, pressure, and teamwork makes it feel like a complete and engaging game rather than just a circuit project.

 ## 17.2 What Works Well

+The touch sensor, MQ2 gas sensor and LEDs are working well in our project.

 ## 17.3 What Still Needs Improvement

+The internal connection and overall design can be made better, and can be arranged in a more organised way.

 ## 17.4 What Changed From the Original Plan

 How did the project change from the initial idea?

 **Response:**
+Initially the I2C LCD Display was not working so we had to shift to the I/O Shiled for the display output of the timers but then it complicated the connections so we decided to go with the LCD connection only where we later got to know we were doing wrong connections which made the LCD not work but eventually we worked on that and resolved the problem.

 ---